History Of Good Friday

 Jesus too struggled on the night before he died, 3 times asking God to remove the bitter chalice of suffering, but also praying, not my will, but yours be done.

-However, we all must die.
-And it's often not as pretty and easy as we think.
+We all must die.
+Death is not as pretty and easy as we might think.

-Reflecting on the death of Jesus will help us prepare for that all important last event, before we enter eternity either in heaven or hell - our own death.
+Reflecting on the death of Jesus will help us prepare for that all important last event, our own death - after which we are judged on our life, and then enter heaven or hell forever.

 The prophet Zechariah prophesies that we shall mourn the death of Jesus as an only son, and be in bitterness, as for a firstborn.
 (Zechariah 12:10)